fjebaker/newcastle-2024/presentation/main.typ

 // - Now we have a temperature model that includes all relativistic effects
 //
 // First steps towards multitemperature black body models
+//
+// alternatively, just map the flux onto the projection
 #slide(title: "Page & Thorne")[
   Use *redshift* to relate *emitted and observed* quantities:
   - A "simple" model for *flux* and *temperature*: